Lontoone/MyUnity-tool-LevelFlowEditor/README.md

 Double click to open the editor windo.

-*note: Keep `MainScene` null if you don't have a scene that needs to be consistant exist.
+*note: Keep `MainScene` null if you don't have a scene that needs to be consistantly exist.

 ## Tool Bar: